BLopo20/Parkinson-s-Disease-Datasets/README.md

 5. Agree to the data-specific conditions of use;
 6. Download the data.

-Due to copyright restrictions associated with the MDS-UPDRS and PDQ-8 surveys, adittional steps are necessary to access MDS-UPDRS survey and PDQ-8 survey sensor data.
+Due to copyright restrictions associated with the MDS-UPDRS and PDQ-8 surveys, additional steps are necessary to access MDS-UPDRS survey and PDQ-8 survey sensor data.

-These steps are explained more indept in the "Accessing the Data" section of dataset link.
+These steps are explained more in depth in the "Accessing the Data" section of the dataset link.

 ## Parkinsons Telemonitoring